 A main goal during perimenopause is to focus your natural fertility program on supporting adrenal gland and liver health.
 It is equally important to eat a nutrient-dense diet, manage stress, support emotional health, and exercise.
 Keep reading to learn why…

 The adrenal glands, resting atop the kidneys, release hormones in response to stress.
-Chronic stress diminishes their health, which in turn impacts fertility health and hormone balance.
+Chronic stress diminishes their health, which in turn impacts fertility health and hormone balance shares Linda Page, ND, PhD, author and educator, in her book Healthy Healing.
 What many may not know is that the ovaries begin to cease producing estrogen in perimenopause (they completely do so in menopause) at which time the adrenal glands take over estrogen production.

 The adrenal glands work to support not only a healthy stress response during perimenopause, but also hormonal balance which is important for a healthy menstrual cycle and pregnancy.
 Supporting their function during this time may also help you avoid a symptom-ridden transition to menopause when the time comes.

 You will not regret taking the time to support your adrenal health!
-The article Is My Adrenal Health Affecting My Fertility? is foundational for learning how to do this.
 It is also critical to manage stress and support your emotional health!
 The bottom line is this… each and every person is affected by stress emotionally and in their everyday lives in a different way.
 One person’s heavy or chronic stress may be mild to another.
 It is important to find ways to diligently work to lower stress levels every day that suit your needs.

 At the age of 40 or older, the liver (the master detoxifier), has been exposed to many years worth of both nutritive substances and toxins.
 It has continually worked for many years (and hopefully many more) breaking down and expelling excess hormones and toxins circulating within body.
 It also converts food, fluid, and the air you breathe (including that which the body absorbs through the air we breathe) into the life-sustaining vitamins, minerals, enzymes, and nutrients that fuel and protect the body.